nushell/nushell.github.io/book/types_of_data.md

 Incomplete bytes will be left-padded with zeros.

-## Structured data

-Structured data builds from the simple data.
-For example, instead of a single integer, structured data gives us a way to represent multiple integers in the same value.
-Here's a list of the currently supported structured data types: records, lists and tables.

 ## Records

 A record is a collection of key-value pairs.
 Unlike most languages, comma separators are optional.